MarcGrol/shopbackend/README.md

-# Example of doing payments with the Adyen and Stripe platform
+# Example of doing payments with the Adyen, Stripe and Mollie platform

 Example app that demonstrates how Adyen and Stripe checkout and OAuth work